-• Each verifier checks that each receipt is on the poll website.
-Any discrepancies are resolved through the checking of digital signatures.

-• Vote tallying and post-counting audits proceed according to the original scheme.
+- Each verifier checks that each receipt is on the poll website.
+Any discrepancies are resolved through the checking of digital signatures. - Vote tallying and post-counting audits proceed according to the original scheme.

 We note that, as with the original protocols, a voter may waive the option to verify her vote, in which case she would choose not to pick up a ticket.
+A voter may also choose to take a paper receipt from the original protocol, and not send it to a verifier - that is, a voter may choose to stay with Punchscan and not participate in C-Punchscan, for example.
 As with the original versions of Punchscan or ThreeBallot, if even a small number of concerned voters engage in using verifiers, the probability of a cheating polling machine being caught is very high.